For as long back as I can remember in my smoking life, the name Padrón has been synonymous with three things: quality, flavor and expensive as hell.

 - Cigar Reviewed: Padrón Family Reserve No. 45 Maduro

 - Binder: Nicaragua

 - Date Released: September 8, 2009

 The first thing you notice when you pick up this stick is the reddish, chocolate brown color.
-The second thing you notice is the EXTREME box press (this fraker is SQUARE)!
-It is almost distracting how much box press it has on it!
+The second thing you notice is the extreme box-press this is square.
+It is almost distracting how much box-press it has on it!
 The band is wonderful.
-Great color (especially against the dark wrapper) and what I would call the definition of “classy”.
+Great color, especially against the dark wrapper, and what I would call the definition of “classy.”

-In the second third, the spice calmed down quite a bit (I would say about 40% or so), but remained in the background just enough to accentuate the other flavors of a great earthy wood (almost gritty), leather and dark chocolate.
+In the second third, the spice calmed down quite a bit, I would say about 40 percent or so, but remained in the background just enough to accentuate the other flavors of a great earthy wood, almost gritty, leather and dark chocolate.

-- This is EASILY the strongest (and most spicy) Padrón I have ever smoked …
+- This is easily the strongest and spiciest Padrón I have ever smoked.

 - I noticed the strength of this cigar at the end.
-Honestly, it kinda snuck up on me at the end.
-Do NOT take this stick lightly … or it will bite you in the ass …
+Honestly, it kind of snuck up on me at the end.
+Do not take this stick lightly or it will bite you in the ass.

-The Bottom Line: The thought that kept running through my head the entire time I was smoking this was that the best way to describe this stick was a cross between a Pepin and a Padrón.
-It seems to incorporate the best of both worlds: the unmistakable flavor (and quality) of a Padrón, with the punch of a Pepin.
-It is quite literally the best Padrón I have ever smoked, even better then my beloved ’64 Imperial Natural, which has been a staple of mine for years.
+The thought that kept running through my head the entire time I was smoking this was that the best way to describe this stick was a cross between a Pepín and a Padrón.
+It seems to incorporate the best of both worlds: the unmistakable flavor and quality of a Padrón, with the punch of a Pepín.
+It is quite literally the best Padrón I have ever smoked, even better then my beloved 1964 Imperial Natural, which has been a staple of mine for years.
 If you can find them, I would buy them.